Vylpes/Droplet/CONTRIBUTING.md

 Bugs are tracked as GitLab issues.
 After you've determined the bug you're reporting hasn't got a pre-existing **open** issue already, create an issue and provide information from below.

 * **Use a clear and descriptive title** for the issue to indentify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Sonar (if you're using your own instance), which command exactly you used, and the output which the bot replied with.
+For example, start by explaining how you started Droplet (if you're using your own instance), which command exactly you used, and the output which the bot replied with.
 If its your own instance, provide information on what the terminal output said, if any.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitLab projects, or copy/pastable snippets, which you use in those examples.
 If you're providing snippets in the issue, use Markdown code blocks.
 * **Describe the behaviour you observed after following the steps** and point out what exactly is the problem with that behaviour.
 * **Explain which behaviour you expected to see instead and why.**